UofABioinformaticsHub/Intro-NGS-Sept-2017/notes/qc.md

 To look at the QC report for each file, we can use `firefox`.

 ```
-cd ~/rawData/FastQC
+cd ~/WGS/rawData/FastQC
 ls -lh
-firefox reads1.fq_fastqc.html reads2.fq_fastqc.html &
 ```

+The reports are in `html` files, which may be in the `FastQC` directory, or may be in the directories for the individual files, (depending on your version of FastQC).
+Find the `html` files and open using your favourite browser.
+(The best browser for those on the VMs is firefox).

 The left hand menu contains a series of click-able links to navigate through the report, with a quick guideline about each section given as a tick, cross of exclamation mark.
 Two hints which may make your inspection of these files easier are:

-1. To zoom out in firefox use the shortcut Ctrl-.
-Reset using Ctrl0 and zoom in using Ctrl+
+1. To zoom out in firefox use the shortcut `Ctrl-`.
+Reset using `Ctrl0` and zoom in using `Ctrl+`
 2. You can open these directly from a traditional directory view by double clicking on the .html file.

-If your terminal seems busy after you close firefox, use the ’Ctrl C’ shortcut to stop whatever is keeping it busy.
+If your terminal seems busy after you close firefox, use the `Ctrl C` shortcut to stop whatever is keeping it busy.

 #### Questions
 {:.no_toc}